rei/rei-cedar-docs/docs/components/buttons/README.md

 ## Sizing

 Change the button size based on where the button is used.
 The default size is medium.
-Small is used for supplemental user actions such as product comparison or filter.
-Large is used for &quot;Add to cart&quot; on product pages or for a Call to Action.

 <cdr-doc-example-code-pair repository-href="/src/components/button" :sandbox-data="$page.frontmatter.sandboxData" >